sf-bobolinks-2016/Instabobos/README.md

 ![alt text](./docs/ig_postman.png)

 # THE FLOW of OAuth 2.0
-## This this steps commented on app/controllers/instagram.rb
+## Find this steps commented on app/controllers/instagram.rb

 * Step 0: Provide a way to manage a ridirect to the third party login.